-The PVTA is the largest regional transit authority in Massachusetts, serving 24 member communities in Western Massachusetts with a combined population of 580,230 (ACS 2015 five-year estimates).
+The PVTA is the largest regional transit authority in Massachusetts, serving 24 member communities in Western Massachusetts with a combined population of 623,629 (Census 2022 1-Year ACS).

 PVTA is a designated recipient of funds from the Federal Transit Administration for the purpose of public transportation in a geographic area measuring approximately 600 square miles.
 PVTA's service area includes the Cities of Springfield, Chicopee, and Holyoke; the Five Colleges area of Northampton and Amherst, including more than 30,000 students and employees at the University of Massachusetts Amherst; and outlying suburban and rural communities.